MarekDudek/cs-task/src/docs/solution.md

 ============

 1. No analysis is performed on **any** of conditions:
-  1. When date is different that current
+  1. Date is different that current
-  2. When user is whitelisted
+  2. User is whitelisted

   *Other conditions may be specified at a later time.*